Equestrian statue of Charles I, Charing Cross: History

 On 28 October 1844, during the visit of Queen Victoria to open the Royal Exchange, the sword and the badge of the Order of the Garter were stolen.
-During the Second World War the statue was removed by the Ministry of Works for protection, and was stored at Mentmore Park, Leighton Buzzard.
+During the Second World War, the statue was removed by the Ministry of Works for protection.
+It was stored at Mentmore Park, Leighton Buzzard.
 Before being returned to its plinth in Whitehall, the Ministry carried out some repairs on the statue, including adding a replacement sword and the badge of the Order of the Garter.
 Additionally, a bronze tablet was added to the base of the plinth, explaining the addition of the replacement items.

 In late 1892, the Legitimist Jacobite League of Great Britain and Ireland, led by Herbert Vivian, applied to the government for permission to lay wreaths at the statue, on the anniversary of Charles I's execution.
 Permission was refused by Prime Minister Gladstone, and George Shaw-Lefevre, Vivian's one-time travelling companion and now the First Commissioner of Works, enforced the order.
 The League attempted to lay their wreaths anyway on 30 January 1893.
 Police were dispatched to stop the League and after a confrontation, Vivian and other League members were allowed to complete their ceremony.
 Press coverage generally mocked the League for their actions.

 In 1977, the plinth was cleaned for the first time in three centuries.
 The work was conducted by the Department of the Environment and the department of conservation at the Victoria and Albert Museum.